rackerlabs/support-how-to/content/cloud-servers/logging-in-with-an-ssh-private-key-on-windows.md

 passphrase** fields.
 You will be prompted for that passphrase whenever you log in to a server with this key.

-We strongly suggest keeping the default settings as they are, so when you're prompted to "Enter a file in which to save the key", just press **Enter** to continue.
+We strongly suggest keeping the default settings as they are.
+To finish, click the "Save private key" button, and then enter a file name in the "Save private key as:" dialog box to save it for use with PuTTY.

 #### Log in to PuTTY with the private key